HOW TO TELL IF YOUR PEARLS ARE REAL

-Authentic pearls feature individual knots, which means there is a tiny knot between each pearl.
-The knots keep natural pearls from rubbing against one another and protect you if your strand snaps.
+Authentic pearls usually feature a knot between each pearl.
+These knots keep natural pearls from rubbing against one another (leading to scratches) and protect you if your strand snaps.
 However, some high-end fake pearl strands contain knots between each pearl to pass as authentic.
 So this test by itself is not definite proof.

-The easiest way to tell if a pearl is real is to inspect it using a microscope.
-This will allow you to inspect the surface under 10x magnification.
-If you place a pearl under an intense microscope, it looks scaly, whereas fake pearls often have a grainy texture.
+The easiest way to tell if a pearl is real is to inspect it using a microscope, allowing you to inspect the surface under 10x magnification.
+Under a close microscope, a real pearl appears scaly, while fake pearls frequently have a grainy texture.

-One way to test if your pearls are real is by using nail polish remover.
+Using nail polish remover is one way to test if your pearls are real.
 First, apply a small amount of nail polish remover to a cotton ball and then lightly rub the cotton ball against the pearl.
 Imitation pearls will lose total luster within one minute of doing this.

 When you burn a real pearl mildly, the pearl remains shiny, intact, and produces no odor.
-If the flame is consistent for about 2 minutes, an authentic pearl produces a pop sound.
-When a fake pearl comes into contact with an open flame, it emits a foul stench and loses its shine.
+An authentic pearl produces a pop sound if the flame is consistent for about 2 minutes.
+In contrast, when a fake pearl comes into contact with an open flame, it emits a foul stench and loses its shine.

 Gently place the pearl between your teeth and see if it feels gritty.
 If it does, you're most likely dealing with a natural pearl.
 Imitation pearls usually consist of glass or plastic, which feel smooth when you bite them.

-The black light test is especially useful if the pearl is undrilled.
-Under a black light, cultured pearls will typically have a milky, bluish-white hue and a uniformity in color.
+The black light test is especially useful if your pearl is undrilled.
+Under a black light, faux pearls will typically have a milky, bluish-white hue and uniformity in color.
 Under a black light, natural pearls in a strand will have different color intensities from pearl to pearl and generally appear tan or yellowish.

-If you're still unsure if the pearls in your possession are authentic, bring them to a professional jeweler.
-They can help authenticate your pearls with ease and give you an honest opinion on whether or not they're organic pearls.
+If you're still unsure if the pearls in your possession are authentic, send them to a professional jeweler for examination.
+They can easily assist you in authenticating your pearls and provide you with a straightforward assessment of whether or not they are organic pearls.